csswizardry/CSS-Guidelines/index.md

 (removing) the other.
 It is much cleaner, much more transparent, and much more maintainable to bind your JS onto specific classes.

-I have know occasions before when trying to refactor some CSS has unwittingly removed JS functionality because the two were tied to each other—it was impossible to have one without the other.
+I have known occasions before when trying to refactor some CSS has unwittingly removed JS functionality because the two were tied to each other—it was impossible to have one without the other.